metavannier/scRNAseq_analysis_workflow/README.md

 ## About

-This workflow performs a Snakemake pipeline for cellranger to process 10x single-cell RNAseq data from fastq files to the production of a report with result of the marker-gene analysis.
+This workflow performs a Snakemake pipeline to process 10x single-cell RNAseq data from fastq files to the production of a report with result of the marker-gene analysis.
+Correction for technical differences between datasets is included (i.e. batch effect correction) to perform comparative scRNA-seq analysis across experimental conditions.

 You need to install [Singularity](https://github.com/hpcng/singularity/blob/master/INSTALL.md#install-golang) on your computer.
 This workflow also work in a slurm environment.